 SEPA bank transfers come in three types, each with its own use case.
 To begin, all SEPA transfers employ the IBAN (International Bank Account Number) and, in some cases, the BIC (Business Identifier Code) numbers of both the sender and recipient’s bank accounts to transfer funds.

-2. SEPA Instant Credit Transfer (also referred to as SEPA Instant Payment — This mode allows for near real-time fund transfer (less than ten seconds).
-Once the Payment Service Provider recognizes that the SEPA transaction is an instant payment, it processes and clears the amount immediately instead of in batches like regular credit transfer.
+- SEPA Instant Credit Transfer (also referred to as SEPA Instant Payment) allows for near real-time fund transfers (less than 10 seconds).
+Once the Payment Service Provider recognizes that the SEPA transaction is an instant payment, it processes and clears the amount immediately, rather than in batches as with a regular credit transfer.

-3. SEPA Direct Debit Transfer — This allows for recurring payments such as monthly rent, internet or electricity bills, or regular loan repayment installments.
-Before the transaction can occur, the sender must sign a “mandate,” which is a contract that allows the recipient of the funds to repeatedly take money out from the sender’s account.
+- SEPA Direct Debit Transfer — This allows for recurring payments such as monthly rent, internet, or electricity bills, or regular loan repayment installments.
+Before the transaction can occur, the sender must sign a “mandate,” a contract that allows the recipient of the funds to repeatedly withdraw money from the sender’s account.

-The recipient of the funds sends a request to the sender’s bank to pull the recurring amount.
+The recipient of the funds requests that the sender’s bank withdraw the recurring amount.
 The sender’s bank validates the pull request and the mandate and settles the transaction.
-The whole payment process is performed between the sender’s and the recipient’s banks.
+The entire payment process is handled by the sender’s and recipient’s banks.

 SEPA Core Direct Debit Transfer is available to individuals, and the SEPA B2B Direct Debit Transfer is available between businesses.